KasperKnop/XRD/02 AR Development/README.md

 -   XR Interaction Toolkit
 -   Face tracking

 There are also features outside of AR Foundation, which might be worth looking into.
-E.g. [Cloud Anchors](https://developers.google.com/ar/develop/cloud-anchors), which is part of the [AR Core Extensions](https://developers.google.com/ar/develop/unity-arf/getting-started-extensions).
+E.g. Ninantics [Lightship](https://lightship.dev/docs/ardk/) and [Cloud Anchors](https://developers.google.com/ar/develop/cloud-anchors), which is part of the [AR Core Extensions](https://developers.google.com/ar/develop/unity-arf/getting-started-extensions).

 You can also familiarize yourself with a 3D modeling tool like [Blender](https://www.blender.org/download/) for creating or modifying models for your experiences.